Prostitution in Norway: 2013 elections

 The change of government in the September 2013 election which created a Conservative (48 seats) led coalition with the Progress Party (29 seats) created an opportunity for the laws to be revisited, and the Liberals (9 seats) pressed for reform.
 Høie has now become the Minister of Health and Care Services.

 Amongst those continuing to support the law are the Christian Democrats (10 seats), who wish to see the law strengthened.
 They and the Liberals hold the balance of power in supporting the minority Conservative coalition government.
 Opposition parties supporting the law include the Labour Party, which holds the greatest number of seats (55), and the Socialist Left (7 seats).
 Critics of the law include Sveinung Rotevatn (V) and Conservative leader Trond Helleland, as well as the Green (De Grønne, MDG) (1 seat).
 Marthe Hammer (SV), leader of her party's women's movement, sees the law as having symbolic value, sending a message that buying sex is unacceptable.
 However, even the KrF agree the effects of the law should be evaluated.
 Support is particularly strong amongst the youth wings of the parties.
 The twelve member Justice Committee is currently chaired by Hadia Tajik (A), a strong supporter of the law, with Anders Bjørnsen Werp (H) and Kjell Ingolf Ropstad (KrF) as deputies.
 Jan Arild Ellingsen represents Progress on the committee, and is an outspoken critic, as is Ropstad.
 Werp and Justice Minister Anders Anundsen (FrP) saying only that they will review the evaluation.
 News from the Nadheim City Mission in July 2014 that the levels of prostitution in Norway had returned to those before the introduction of the law, reignited the debate, with Rotevatn stating that there was a sufficient majority in parliament to rescind the law, and that unless the evaluation produced startlingly positive results, this should now proceed.

 In November 2013, the Mayor of Oslo, Stian Berger Røsland, stated that selling sex was now so prevalent in Oslo that the government should ban the sale as well as purchase of sex.
 By January 2014, all parties had created platforms around prostitution policy.

-The law is supported by women's organisations such as the radical feminist Kvinnefronten.
-Despite political opposition, the law has public support, 65% in January 2014, but at least one newspaper editorial has called for repeal.
+The law is supported by some women's organisations, such as the radical feminist Kvinnefronten.
+Despite political opposition a January 2014 survey estimated the law having 65% support, but at least one newspaper editorial has called for repeal.